algokittens/arc69/README.md

 "description": "Attributes following Open Sea's attributes format (https://docs.opensea.io/docs/metadata-standards#attributes)."
 }
 ```
 This format is now deprecated.
-New NFTs should use the simple `properties` format, since it significantly reduces the metadata size.
+New NFTs **SHOULD** use the simple `properties` format, since it significantly reduces the metadata size.

-Marketplaces should support both the `properties` object and the `attributes` array to be fully compliant with the ARC69 standard.
+To be fully compliant with the ARC69 standard, both the `properties` object and the `attributes` array **SHOULD** be supported.

 ## Rationale